 The California Dream Loan authorized by the SB1210 is a low-interest subsidized loan for AB540 students with financial need who meet all other financial aid eligibility requirements.

 If you are eligible, the Dream Loan will be included as part of your academic year financial aid package.
 You can view your financial aid package in CalCentral.
 If you decide to borrow the Dream Loan, you need to complete the following processes.

-To receive the Institutional Dream Loan at UC Berkeley, you need to complete required processes by the following deadlines at the latest: Attending Fall-only: November 30 Attending Fall/Spring or Spring-Only: April 30 You will not be able to begin the process for the institutional Dream Loan until you receive the email from ACS (firstname.lastname@example.org) starting August 1.
+To receive the Dream Loan at UC Berkeley, you need to complete the required processes by the following deadlines: Attending Fall-only: November 30 Attending Fall/Spring or Spring-Only: April 30 You will not be able to begin the process for the Dream Loan until you receive the email from ECSI starting August 1.

 WHAT YOU NEED TO DO:

 Step 1.
 Accept your loan on Cal Central.

 Step 2.
 1 to 2 business days after you accept your loan, you will receive an email from ECSI advising you to complete the required online process (Master Promissory Note, entrance loan counseling and Truth In Lending Agreement documents).